-By working with ARC, we comply with the OMB Financial Management Line of Business initiative, which encourages agencies to improve the cost, quality, and performance of financial management systems by using shared services as required by two OMB Memorandums:
+By working with ARC, we comply with the OMB Financial Management Line of Business initiative, which encourages agencies to improve the cost, quality, and performance of financial management systems by using shared services.
+The partnership also helps us address the President's Management Agenda cross-agency priority goal for sharing quality services.